 We are so proud of the children for their determination and skill whilst cutting out scenes from Goldilocks and the three bears.
 They then placed them in the correct order and told their friends the story, using well known phrases and fantastic story language.

-Identifying musical instruments by their sound
+Sorting words by their initial sound

 The number three!

 It has been all about the number three in Nursery this week!
 The children have been working on recognising the numeral, forming it and counting three fingers.
 They have counted three objects, recognised three dots on dice and recognised the Numicon for three.